What You Need to Know

-All bags/containers/pockets will be subject to a full search to ensure the safety of patrons.
+All bags/containers will be subject to a full search to ensure the safety of patrons.

-Patrons maybe subjected to a full body search conducted by WA Police officers should it be required.
+Patrons may be subjected to a full body search conducted by WA Police Force Officers should it be required.

 Should your wristband be re-sold or transferred it will become void and the holder may be refused entry to, or ejected from the venue.

 Police will be onsite.
 Drug detection strategies and CCTV are in use.